typefi/run-script-examples/examples/api/v2/Job_API_v2_Introduction.md

 - **v1:** `/api/v1/job`
 - **v2:** `/api/v2/job`

-### Mandatory Parameters
+### New Parameters

 - **v1:** The v1 API does not include a parameter for specifying the IDS version.
-- **v2:** The v2 API introduces a new mandatory parameter, `ids`, which specifies the IDS version to target.
-The parameter must be included in the request.
+- **v2:** The v2 API introduces a new optional parameter, `ids`, which specifies the IDS version to target.
+The parameter can be included in the request.
 Example: `/api/v2/job?async=true&ids=2024`.

 ### Purpose of the `ids` Parameter

 - **v1:** Job dispatching is handled without specific version targeting.
 The API determines which queue to use based on internal logic.
 - **v2:** The `ids` parameter maps to a specific blinkenlights queue name according to a defined scheme (e.g., `run-script-2024`).
 This allows for more granular control over job dispatching by explicitly targeting queues associated with particular IDS versions.
-If the specified queue does not exist, the API will respond with an "invalid id parameter" error.
+If the specified queue does not exist, the API will respond with an "invalid ids parameter" error.
+If the `ids` parameter is not specified it will use the latest IDS version.

 ### Deprecation and Transition